A 64-year-old bicyclist in Joliet was struck by an 86-year-old driver of an SUV, police said.

 The man was lying in the southbound curb lane of Essington Road next to a bicycle near the entrance to Station No. 8 for the Joliet Fire Department, police said.

-A Chevrolet Blazer was also found nearby on Essington Road.
+A Chevrolet Blazer also was found nearby on Essington Road.

-A preliminary investigation has led police to believe the 64-year-old male from Joliet was riding a bicycle and attempted to cross Essington Road from west to east near the fire station entrance, police said.
+A preliminary investigation has led police to believe the 64-year-old male from Joliet was riding a bicycle and tried to cross Essington Road from west to east near the fire station entrance, police said.

 The driver of the Chevrolet was not injured.